Nickyzj/mynotes/resume/resume.md

 #### Highlights

-Built a monitor system using Python Flask, Bootstrap, Ajax, Redis.
+Built a monitor system using Python Flask, Bootstrap, Ajax, Redis, Json.

 Monitor multiple systems in one place.